 Researchers handle intern recruitment and placement individually.
 To inquire about internship opportunities, please contact the researcher with whom you are interested in studying or working.
 Preference for internship positions is given to UT Dallas students.
 Generally, paid internships are not available.

-The community relations team at the Center for BrainHealth is seeking a Community Relations Intern and a Public Relations Intern.
-The candidate must be a college or graduate student with exceptional communication skills, first-rate organizational talents, a professional demeanor, and an eagerness to play a large role in promoting the Center's cutting-edge brain research.
+The community relations team at the Center for BrainHealth is seeking a Community Relations/Public Relations Intern for Fall 2015.
+The candidate must be a college or graduate student with exceptional communication skills, first-rate organizational talents, a professional demeanor, and an eagerness to play a large role in promoting the Center's leading-edge brain research.